 If you been following and/or making my pound cakes in my Pound Cake Reviews Series, this is not what I truly call a ‘pound cake’.
 It is more airy and fluffy than a traditional dense, small crumb pound cake.
 In fact, I would classify this as a ‘sponge cake’ in texture.

-Twelve Yolk Pound Cake is soft, buttery, and lightly textured.
-Furthermore, because of the quantity of golden egg yolks, this cake has a lovely golden color.
+Twelve Yolk Pound Cake is soft, rich with a buttery-like texture from all the yolks.
+Furthermore, because of the number of golden egg yolks, this cake has a lovely golden color.

 You may also like these cakes